CybOXProject/openioc-to-cybox/README.md

 **NOTE**: Installing LXML (which python-cybox depends on) on Ubuntu requrires the python-dev, libxml2-dev, and libxslt1-dev packages to be installed.
-Follow the link for instructions on installing python-cybox and LXML on Windows
+Follow the link for instructions on installing python-cybox and LXML on Windows.

 Usage